 HOW TO GET INVOLVED

-2. ORGANIZE A GROUP AND REQUEST AN ACLU OF MISSISSIPPI VIRTUAL TRAINING SESSION.
+3. ORGANIZE A GROUP AND REQUEST AN ACLU OF MISSISSIPPI VIRTUAL TRAINING SESSION

 - Email Maisie Brown at email@example.com to make a request.

 The Mississippi state legislature and the governor decide the boundaries of the district maps.
 The members of a 20-member standing committee called the Mississippi Joint Legislative Redistricting Committee (MJLRC) conduct the bulk of the work that create proposed maps.
-Find talking points below in our redistricting toolkit!
+Demand transparency by reaching out to your representative and/or senator.
+Ask them to hold public hearings after the maps are drawn but before they are voted on by the legislature.

-- Copy firstname.lastname@example.org on all of your comment emails.
+- Copy firstname.lastname@example.org on all of your emails.